Notorious serial killer pleads guilty to 4 Ohio murders

 CONVICTED KILLER, 78, MAY BE TIED TO MORE THAN 90 COLD CASE HOMICIDES, POLICE SAY

-Hamilton County Judge Melba Marsh asked the 79-year-old man a series of questions about giving up his rights to trial that Little answered affirmatively, sometimes with, "Yes, ma'am."
+Hamilton County Judge Melba Marsh asked the 79-year-old man a series of questions about giving up his rights to trial that Little answered affirmatively, sometimes with "Yes, ma'am."
 Marsh then sentenced Little to two consecutive terms of 15 years to life in prison, FOX19 Cincinnati reported.

 Defense attorney Timothy McKenna of Cincinnati told the judge that at this stage in his life, Little wants to help police identify his victims and close cold cases.
 He also said Little is in failing health.